 - 2 teaspoons vanilla extract

-- Chop the pecans into small pieces (to make the pie easier to slice later on), reserving about ½ cup whole pecans for later decoration, if desired.
-Otherwise, chop all 2 cups.
+To make the filling: Chop the pecans into coarse pieces (or small pieces to make the pie easier to slice later on), reserving about 1/2 cup whole pecans for later decoration, if desired.
+Otherwise, chop all 2 and 1/2 cups.